Queen attends Royal Windsor Horse Show

 The Queen has mobility problems and has had to cancel a number of recent public appearances.

-On Friday morning she was seen sat in the front passenger seat of her Range Rover, which pulled up near the parade ring.
+On Friday morning she was seen sitting in the front passenger seat of her Range Rover, which pulled up near the parade ring to watch her animals.

 She was smiling and laughing as she spoke to a small group through the open car window.